DevalSam/polka-evm-app/README.md

 ## 🙏 Acknowledgements

-This project was made possible through funding from the Web3 Foundation and the support of the Polkadot ecosystem community.
+This project was made possible through our passion the Web3 space and huge support from the Polkadot ecosystem community.

 Special thanks to:
+- The Polkadot.js team for their excellent substrate libraries
 - The Moonbeam and Astar teams for their EVM implementations
-- The Polkadot.js team for their excellent substrate libraries
-- All the developers who provided feedback and contributions
+- All the developers who keep providing feedback and contributions

 ---